 These 10 Fintech Companies Are Transforming the MENA Region as We Know It

-Financial technology (Fintech) has been growing in importance and popularity in the MENA region in the recent years even though it’s been there for decades.
+Financial technology (Fintech) has been growing in importance and popularity in the MENA region in recent years even though it’s been there for decades.
 Fintech is challenging old traditional financial models transforming the whole sector.
-It works on delivering financial services to more people in more efficient ways.
-Fintech startups are being launched every now and then, mostly in countries like Egypt, UAE and Lebanon.
+It works on delivering financial services to more people in more efficient ways of reducing churn with Fintech initiatives.
+Fintech startups are being launched every now and then, mostly in countries like Egypt, UAE, and Lebanon.
 According to Alan Kelly, Commercial and Strategy Director at Informa Middle East, the number of startups launched in the industry is expected to more than double by the year 2020.
 Here are six fintech companies that will be transforming the region, hopefully in the best ways possible.

 This one definitely sounds familiar as it’s Egypt’s number one pioneering e-payment network.
 You’ll find Fawry’s point-of-sale machines all over the country at kiosks, small super markets and even stationery stores.
 This service definitely made our lives much easier by allowing us to pay bills and providing us with other similar services at the nearest most convenient spots.

 Arabianchain Technology is a UAE based venture that is unlocking the potential of tomorrow’s economy by enabling today’s blockchain innovation.
 Arabianchain is the first public, decentralized and consensus-driven blockchain in the MENA region that allows for self-executing and globally accessible smart contracts and decentralized Apps to be developed, and for digital tokens to be transacted, tracked and safeguarded over a network of thousands of connected yet distributed devices.